Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: General dimension vectors and decomposition

-In particular, a rational multiple $r \gamma \in N_{q,\theta}$ for $r \in \Q_{\leq 1}$ is in $\Sigma_{q,\theta}$ unless it is equivalent to one of the forms (b1) or (b2).
-This can only happen if $r = 1/\text{gcd}(\gamma)$ and $q^{r\gamma}=1$. \end{enumerate} \end{coro} \begin{proof} (i) This follows from the classification of flat roots in Theorems \ref{t:flat}, \ref{t:flat-sigma}, and \ref{t:decompo}.
+\end{coro} \begin{proof} This follows from the classification of flat roots in Theorems \ref{t:flat}, \ref{t:flat-sigma}, and \ref{t:decompo}.
 Observe simply that if a reflection sequence for $\beta$ involves an inadmissible $(-1)$-reflection, then the same sequence for $\alpha$ involves an inadmissible $(-2)$-reflection (which is not allowed).
-There are no inadmissible reflections if and only if the decomposition of Theorem \ref{t:decompo}.(ii) of $\beta$ has no real roots; then if $\beta$ is itself a root the decomposition is trivial.
-Finally observe that if $\beta$ has the trivial decomposition, then $m\beta$ also gives a flat root unless $\beta$ is isotropic.
+On the other hand, if only admissible reflections are allowed, then $m\beta$ will also be flat unless $\beta$ is isotropic.
+In the anisotropic case, $m\beta \in \Sigma_{q,\theta}$, since the decompositions of type (b1) and (b2) cannot occur for a divisible vector.
+The last statement then follows by considering $\gamma$ and $r\gamma$ as multiples of a common vector. \qedhere

-(ii) Assume that $\beta \in \Sigma_{q,\theta}$.
-After applying admissible reflections, we can assume $\beta \in \mc{F}(Q)$.
-Then $\alpha=m\beta$ will be in $\Sigma$ unless $\beta$ is isotropic, by Theorem \ref{t:flat-sigma}.
-Conversely, if $\alpha \in \Sigma_{q,\theta}$, again by applying admissible reflections, we can assume $\alpha \in \mc{F}(Q)$.
-Then by Theorem \ref{t:flat-sigma}, we see that $\beta$ is either itself in $\Sigma_{q,\theta}$ or of one of the forms (b1) and (b2). \end{proof} \begin{rem} Although we are working with reduced varieties throughout the paper, we emphasised this in Theorem \ref{t:decompo}.(iv) because it is not completely clear that the reflection isomorphisms in \cite[Theorem 5.1]{yamakawa} are defined scheme-theoretically.
+\end{proof} \begin{rem} Although we are working with reduced varieties throughout the paper, we emphasised this in Theorem \ref{t:decompo}.(iv) because it is not completely clear that the reflection isomorphisms in \cite[Theorem 5.1]{yamakawa} are defined scheme-theoretically.
 On the other hand, this is the only obstacle here.
 That is, if these isomorphisms are defined scheme-theoretically, then the proof would appear to extend to this case, i.e., to not-necessarily-reduced multiplicative quiver schemes. \end{rem}